GHF has an annual grantmaking process.

 “The social determinants of health are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
 These forces and systems include economic policies and systems, development agendas, social norms, social policies and political systems.”

 PRIORITY 1.
-BASIC NEEDS – Physiological
+BASIC NEEDS – Food, Shelter/Housing

 Post-pandemic, GHF plans to continue to pursue strategic priorities informed by our community-based research.
 To learn more about these community recommendations, please click here to explore the links.